Chia-Network/chia-docs/docs/rpc-reference/datalayer.md

 <details>
 <summary>Example</summary>

-For this example, the first store is remote, so it will return an invalid root hash.
-The second store is local, so the root hash will be valid:
+For this example, the first store is subscribed, so it will return an invalid root hash.
+The second store is owned, so the root hash will be valid:

 ```json
 chia rpc data_layer get_roots '{"ids":["8f6ed792bbbf5216f8e55064793f74ce01286b9c1d542cc4a357cf7f8712df1d", "0x1ad0908e248f48cc3e9b3cf8f68c748d2e3c5a2a933765032d3222086231ea5e"]}'